You are currently viewing De Quervain’s Tenosynovitis Care in Malaysia

 Factors That May Increase the Likelihood of Developing This Condition:

-- New mothers and caregivers handling infants frequently.
+• New mothers and caregivers frequently handle infants.

-- Those experiencing joint conditions influencing wrist movement.
+• Those experiencing joint conditions influence wrist movement.

 Without targeted, structured care, this condition may progressively impact wrist and thumb function, potentially influencing daily movement efficiency.

-Identifying De Quervain’s Tenosynovitis and Non-Invasive Support Strategies
+Identifying De Quervain’s Tenosynovitis and Non-Invasive Care Strategies

 De Quervain’s tenosynovitis is commonly identified through physical assessments that evaluate joint movement and tendon mobility in the thumb and wrist.
 Healthcare professionals may use specific motion-based tests to assess tendon function and movement sensitivity.